Southaven, Mississippi: Rail

 The Grenada Railroad operates 228 miles of track between Canton, MS and Memphis, TN.
 It has access to six major carriers and provides daily interchanges, a fleet of cars, fast turn-times, and 2,200 storage spots, ensuring timely and flexible rail service.

 Mass Transit

-While Southaven does not have its own separate public transit system, it is part of the larger Memphis Area Transit Authority (MATA)'s service area, which includes both the city of Memphis and its suburbs, including Southaven.
+While Southaven does not have its own separate public transit system, it is close to the larger Memphis Area Transit Authority (MATA)'s service area, which includes both the city of Memphis and its suburbs, not including Southaven.
 MATA provides fixed-route bus service, paratransit, and vintage trolleys.

 Air

 The nearest airport to Southaven, Mississippi is Memphis International Airport.
 It's located approximately 2 miles north of Southaven's center.